conan-io/docs/devtools/build_requires.rst

   In that way, you can define, for example, for the ``cmake/3.16.3`` package which CMake version will be installed.
 - Tool requirements will be activated for matching packages, see the section above about :ref:`tool requires context <build_requires_context>` to know the information that this package will propagate to its consumers.
-- Build requirements can also be transitive.
+- Tool requirements can also be transitive.
 They can declare their own requirements, both normal requirements and their own build requirements.
 Normal logic for dependency graph resolution applies, such as conflict resolution and dependency overriding.
 - Each matching pattern will produce a different dependency graph of tool requirements.
 These graphs are cached so that they are only computed once.
 If a tool requirement applies to different packages with the same configuration it will only be installed once (same behavior as normal dependencies - once they are cached locally, there is no need to retrieve or build them again).
-- Build requirements do not affect the binary package ID.
+- Tool requirements do not affect the binary package ID.
 If using a different tool requirement produces a different binary, you should consider adding an option or a setting to model that (if not already modeled).
 - Can also use version-ranges, like ``Tool/[>0.3]@user/channel``.
-- Build requirements are not listed in :command:`conan info` nor are represented in the graph (with :command:`conan info --graph`).
+- Tool requirements are not listed in :command:`conan info` nor are represented in the graph (with :command:`conan info --graph`).

 Example: testing framework and build tool